Incident/accident prevention and investigation

-When to Investigate a Safety Incident
+When to investigate a safety incident

-An investigation is required if an incident
+An investigation is required if an incident:

-- Resulted in time loss
+- Results in time loss

-- Could have caused serious injury to a worker
+- Could have caused serious injury to a worker (a near miss)

-- Involved a major structural failure and/or
+- Involves a major structural failure, and/or

-The investigation includes these six steps:
+The investigation includes 6 steps:

 - Secure the scene